contributed by Corrine Jacob, alternatetutelage

 1. Write and illustrate a story together

-For the tech friendly, there are a myriad of software you can opt for, making it easier to save and share your tales with loved ones.
+For the tech-friendly, there is a myriad of software you can opt for, making it easier to save and share your tales with loved ones.
 Apart from the obvious advantages of developing language skills and exercising creativity, you get the added bonus of creating something with your child.
-It’s not too late to capture your summer activities and convert them into captivating stories of jaw dropping adventure.
+It’s not too late to capture your summer activities and convert them into captivating stories of jaw-dropping adventure.

 2. Create a Carnival at Home